ayobame/Porfolio/Statistical Analysis/Stat-analytics.md

 # Executive Summary

-This project analyzes the "USSeatBelts.csv" dataset to evaluate factors influencing road safety, with a focus on seatbelt usage and its impact on road fatalities.
-Using R for data analysis and modeling, the study employs Generalized Linear Models (GLM) and correlation analysis to uncover key relationships.
-Findings indicate a significant correlation between seatbelt usage and reduced road fatalities, highlighting the effectiveness of safety measures.
-The study provides valuable insights for policymakers and road safety advocates, emphasizing the critical role of seat belt legislation in enhancing road safety.
+The analysis of the USSeatBelts dataset aimed to understand the impact of various factors on road fatalities.
+The focus was on exploring the relationships between variables like year, miles driven, seat belt usage, income, and age with road fatalities.

 # Introduction